OctoPrint/OctoPrint/README.md

 Usage
 -----

+Running the `setup.py` script via

+    python setup.py install

-Running the `setup.py` script installs the `octoprint` script in your Python installation's scripts folder (which depending on whether you installed OctoPrint globally or into a virtual env will be on your `PATH` or not).
+installs the `octoprint` script in your Python installation's scripts folder (which depending on whether you installed OctoPrint globally or into a virtual env will be on your `PATH` or not).
 The following usage examples assume that said `octoprint` script is on your `PATH`.